xstr-me/api-spec/OPENAPI-GENERATION.md

 The project now generates both **Java Client** and **Spring Boot Server** code from the OpenAPI specification, providing a complete foundation for API development.

+## Configuration Approach

+The project includes separate YAML configuration files for documentation and reference:

+- `java-client-generator.yml` - Configuration reference for Java client generation
+- `spring-server-generator.yml` - Configuration reference for Spring Boot server generation

+> **Current Implementation**: Due to compatibility issues with OpenAPI Generator 7.1.0,
+> the actual configuration is implemented inline in `pom.xml`.
+The YAML files serve as
+> documentation and reference, and can be used when external configuration support
+> is improved in future versions.

+### Benefits of Organized Configuration

+1. **Separation of Concerns**: Each generator has its own documented configuration
+2. **Maintainability**: Clear documentation of all configuration options
+3. **Readability**: YAML format with comprehensive comments
+4. **Future-Ready**: Easy migration to external configuration when supported

 ## Generated Artifacts

 ### 1. Java Client (`target/generated-sources/java-client/`)